Thru-Echoes/pearl-geo/README.md

 Use of species distribution maps in a web application.
 Currently prototype development using web-based mapping packages and [D3js visualization and interactivity library](https://d3js.org/).

+## HI GIO!

+Hi, Gio!
+This is your development branch!
+It is pretty cool.
+The README on the Master branch does not have this section I am writing in.
+Make sure you are always developing in your development branch.
+Great work!

 ### Thoughts / Ideas:

 Project may use a variety of routes to get desired product.
 Need to figure out best way to go about each step of this project.
 Etc...